What to Know After an Oil Rig Accident

 Defending Your Case with Written Procedures & Policies

-Next, drilling companies typically have enormous safety manuals which spell out how each job should be done.
-This doesn’t mean that you read the manual regularly, but these manuals and documents often help in winning your case.
-The same applies with the job descriptions that exist for all the various positions.
 Have you ever read the written job descriptions for your OIM, Toolpusher or Driller?
-These guys are required to really supervise things and actively monitor the rig and all its equipment.
+These guys are required to supervise and actively monitor the rig and all its equipment.
 And the JSA records also often help your case.
-I know that these are often not done, or worse can be forged, but having these documents can often provide evidence to win your claim.
+We know that these are often not done (or worse, they’re forged) but having these documents can often provide evidence to win your claim.

 Work Performed “Normally” vs. Correctly